Welcome to 22

 The Peak District National Park

 This is the biggest attraction as far as we are concerned!
 Covering both the White and Dark Peak areas, there is plenty to explore from limestone dales to gritstone edges and moors.
 If you enjoy walking or cycling, then the opportunities are almost limitless and its easy to find solitude and space away from the touristy hotspots if that is what you are looking for.
 There are a number of walking and cycling books in the house to give you inspiration.
-A number of places hire bikes and you can enjoy some flat cycling routes too – for example, around Ladybower reservoir and along the High Peak and Monsal trails.
+If you like cycling, there are a few places you can hire bikes and you can enjoy some flat cycling routes too – for example, around Ladybower reservoir and along the High Peak and Monsal trails which are both old railway lines.
+We really like the Monsal Trail for running, walking or cycling.
+If you start from Hassop Station, where you can hire bikes, its about 2 miles to the first of the long reopened tunnels.
+When you emerge from the tunnel you are on the fabulous Monsal Viaduct over the river Wye.
+There is a parkrun that starts from Hassop station at 9am on Saturday and the café does a parkrunner’s breakfast afterwards.